-How Much Money Can I Make as a Remote Tech Worker?
+How Much Money do Remote Tech Workers Make?

 Remote Tech Salary Takeaways for 2019

-- Top engineering roles are making bank—if you want to command a high salary, you’re better off in a still-maturing field.
+- Top engineering roles are earning high wages—if you want to command a high salary, you’re better off in a still-maturing field.
 Right now, your best remote tech job options with the highest salaries are search engineer, security engineer, and blockchain engineer.
 All of these positions will net you pay upwards of $155K a year.

 The biggest takeaway from the study is that remote tech salaries are on the rise.
 If you’ve been considering a remote tech career, it’s an ideal time to dip your toe into the water.

-What Kinds of Jobs Can I Do Remotely?
+What Kinds of Remote Jobs Are Out There?

 - Management—Recent shifts toward global teams have made remote management a valuable skill.
 You’ll find plenty of product management positions on job boards, as the industry needs more qualified professionals in the field.

 These are just drops in the remote-worker bucket, of course.
-More and more jobs that used to be tied to offices are now available for home workers.
-You’re sure to find a gig to work remotely for US company projects with a little searching.
+More and more jobs that used to be tied to office buildings are now carried out in home offices.
+Today, you’re sure to find a US-based tech company that hires remote workers.

-- Technical writer—Hello again!
-Technical writing is the way that folks with strong rhetorical skills and a bit of a technical inclination can shine.
-It’s a fantastic fit for remote work.
+- Technical Writer—Technical writing is the way that folks with strong rhetorical skills and a bit of a technical inclination can shine.
+It’s a very good remote work opportunity.
 The skillset for technical writer is a no-brainer: know your writing, and know your technical subjects.

 As with the general remote jobs list we include in the previous section, there are lots of other remote tech jobs you can pursue.
 Once you know where to look, you’re bound to discover opportunities working remotely for US companies that are just right for your particular technical specialization.

-We’re in the home stretch now.
-You’ve pinpointed the skills you need for remote work and are impressed enough by your potential salary to pick a remote tech career.
-You still need to connect with hiring companies.
-Finding out who’s hiring remote tech workers is a vital part of your professional planning.
-It’s no good having the right skills and attitude for remote tech work if you don’t know what businesses will hire you, after all.
+After all, having the right skills and attitude for remote tech work isn’t enough–you need to know the companies that hire remote workers.
 We looked at the most popular remote tech companies for 2019 to get an idea of where you should turn for a new remote tech job.
 Many of these businesses are fully remote tech companies, so you know they’re always on the lookout for new remote workers.

 What Companies Are Hiring Remote Workers Now?